carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 - Identify sources of image data
 - Write code to plot image data
 - Understand the properties of image data
-- Prepare an image data set to train a CNN
+- Prepare an image data set to train a convolutional neural network (CNN)
 - Know how to perform one-hot encoding

 ::::::::::::::::::::::::::::::::::::::::::::::::